Transcriptions

 Editorial Approach

-Transcription is approached as a precise editorial process grounded in close listening and detailed analysis of recorded performances.
+Transcription is understood as a precise editorial process based on detailed analysis of all musical parameters in recorded performances.

-Recorded performances often contain musical information that cannot be captured through conventional notation alone — such as micro-timing, layered rhythmic feels, resonance behaviour, or subtle shifts between time and freedom.
+Recordings often contain musical information that cannot be fully captured through conventional notation — such as micro-timing, damping techniques, or subtle transitions between free and metrically defined passages.

-Each transcription is carefully revised for playability and musical logic, ensuring that the score functions both as a reliable performance edition and as a means of studying musical detail.
+Each transcription is revised with regard to playability and musical logic, ensuring that the notation functions both as a reliable performance edition and as a tool for detailed analysis.

 Notation in Practice